Open topic with navigation

 After you deploy Private Node Server in your VM environment, you may need to change some network settings.
 For example, you may need to set a static IP address, configure a proxy server or mail relay.
 You can do this through the Private Node Server web interface that is called the Control Panel.

 This topic describes the most common settings that you will likely need.
-For a detailed description of all the available settings, see Private Node Server Control Panel.
+For a detailed description of all the available settings, see Private Node Server Control Panel (Web Interface).

 Note: The information below assumes that your Private Node Server is already registered it AlertSite.